Sheng Siong: Publicity

 The supermarket chain has also launched its own television variety programmes named "The Sheng Siong Show" on Channel 8 (first premiered on 13 May 2007) and "Sheng Siong Live!" on Suria (since 2009) broadcast in Singapore, usually on weekends during prime time.
 "The Sheng Siong Show" is hosted by Dasmond Koh and Kym Ng, and both shows aims to generate publicity and sales promotion for Sheng Siong.

 The show first premiered on 13 May 2007 and ongoing for its 14th year with 28 seasons airing since.
 During the show's run, over $15 million was awarded through various game segments, such as in-studio games, karaoke competitions, outdoor cooking (hosted by a correspondent with one shopper winning $888), phone-in hundredfold (contestants have a chance to win 50, 60, 80 or 100 times of the receipt's purchase) and the weekly thousandfold cash reward (300, 400, 500 or 1,000 times the purchase).
-On an episode aired 12 January 2019, Chen Si Jie (Chinese: 陈思洁) became the programme's largest winner in the show history after winning $193,400 during the thousandfold cash reward segment, and Chen was the third known largest winner in any Singaporean game show's history, behind Wu Huixin (Chinese: 吴惠欣) from Don't Forget The Lyrics, and Steven Tan from Who Wants to Be a Millionaire?, who respectively won $200,000 and $250,000.
+On an episode aired 12 January 2019, the show recorded the programme's largest winning in the show history after a shopper won $193,400 during the thousandfold cash reward segment, and was the third known largest winner in any Singaporean game show's history, behind the contestants from the game shows Don't Forget The Lyrics and Who Wants to Be a Millionaire?, who respectively won $200,000 and $250,000.

 Philanthropy

 In 2012, Sheng Siong received the Merit Award from the People's Association Community Spirits Award in recognition of its committed efforts in reaching out and contributing to the community.

 From 2009 to 2014, Sheng Siong was a benefactor for Singapore Red Cross Society's Project R.I.C.E which reaches out to underprivileged families by gifting them with rice during Chinese New Year.
 The public could buy rice vouchers at a reduced price at any Sheng Siong outlet to support this initiative.
 Sheng Siong raised the most rice at 111,813 kg in 2013.

-On an The Sheng Siong Show episode aired 28 December 2019, Sheng Siong donated $121,700 to the SPD organization during the Thousandfold Cash Reward game segment after a contestant withdrew from participation prior to the live episode.
+On the episode of The Sheng Siong Show that aired 28 December 2019, Sheng Siong donated $121,700 to the SPD organization during the Thousandfold Cash Reward game segment after a contestant withdrew from participation prior to the live episode.
 Sheng Siong became a supporter for SPD since 2012.